-These are some hard questions that naturally arise but are often go unanswered or at best are vaguely answered.
+These are some hard questions that naturally arise but often go unanswered or, at best are vaguely answered.

 That is why, in this article, I will try to explain the last question – What determines the value of Bitcoin – which will ultimately also answer the other two questions.

 - Conclusion: What is the true value of Bitcoin?